bioimagesuiteweb/bisweb-manual/docs/tools/imageprocessing.md

-# Image Processing Tasks In BioImage Suite Web
+# Image Processing Tools In BioImage Suite Web

 The component applications in BioImage Suite Web provide the ability to perform many `standard` medical image analysis processing tasks.
-These are available from the `Image Processing` menu of the [main  orthogonal or `single` viewer application](../viewers.md) and the [dual viewer](../dualviewer.md) applications.
+These are available from the `Image Processing` menu of the [main  orthogonal viewer application](../viewers.md) and the [dual viewer](../dualviewer.md) applications.

 ## Tools Summary